CyberL1/localapps-server/README.md

 ### Locally

 1. Do `localapps up`
-2. Go to `localhost:8080` and you're good to go
+2. Go to `http://localhost:8080` and you're good to go

 ### Remote (VPS)

-1. Create `domain.txt` file using `echo "domain.tld" > ~/.config/localapps/domain.txt`
+1. Create `access-url.txt` file using `echo "http://domain.tld" > ~/.config/localapps/access-url.txt`
 2. Do `localapps up`
-3. Go to the domain you set to access localapps
+3. Go to the url you set to access localapps